kimdoh/id_proto/week2/sublime.md

-Nano is a great example of the Unix philosophy -- small tools that do one thing really well.
+Nano is a great example of the Unix philosophy &mdash; small tools that do one thing really well.
 But, since it doesn't have syntax highlighting and other useful coding aids, we should explore some alternate text editing tools.